 This Is What Whales Are Betting On BioNTech

-A whale with a lot of money to spend has taken a noticeably bearish stance on BioNTech.
+Someone with a lot of money to spend has taken a bullish stance on BioNTech (NASDAQ:BNTX).

-Looking at options history for BioNTech (NASDAQ:BNTX) we detected 33 strange trades.

 What's The Price Target?